LeAD-M3D: Leveraging Asymmetric Distillation for Real-Time Monocular 3D Detection: Method: Accurate Real-Time M3D

 \subsection{3D-aware Consistent Matching (CM$_{\text{3D}}$)}

-Both supervised training and our \acs{distill} method require reliable assignments between model predictions and ground truth objects.
-Without robust matching, noisy or misaligned pairs can degrade both training stability and final accuracy, especially in challenging scenarios like mixup, where multiple objects with similar 2D projections coexist.
-To address this, we propose \textbf{\acf{tal}}, which ranks prediction–ground truth pairs using class confidence and both 2D and 3D box agreement.
+Both supervised training and our A2D2 method require reliable assignments between model predictions and ground-truth objects.
+Without robust matching, noisy or misaligned pairs can degrade both training stability and final accuracy, especially in challenging scenarios like MixUp, where multiple objects with similar 2D projections coexist.
+To address this, we propose 3D-aware Consistent Matching (CM$_{\text{3D}}$), which ranks prediction-ground truth pairs using class confidence and both 2D as well as 3D box agreement (\cf \cref{fig:tal}).

-The 2D matches in our baseline \baseline are determined by ranking all prediction-ground truth pairs using the score $s_{i,j}^{\text{2D}}$, and selecting the top-k pairs:
+2D matches in our baseline (\baseline \cite{yolov10}) are obtained by ranking all prediction-ground truth pairs using the score $s_{i,j}^{\text{2D}}$, and top-$k$ selection. $s_{i,j}^{\text{2D}}$ is computed by: